redhousestudio/redhousestudio.github.io/mixservice.md

 timeline_mastering: >
-  <p>I can do the mastering or we send the mix to a mastering studio of your choice.
-I can connect you to mastering engineers which I think are really good.<br />Normally I don’t master the tracks that I mixed.
+  <p>Normally I don’t master the tracks that I mixed.
 But there are many exceptions to that rule.
-We can discuss the best solution for you.<br />I like to be involved in the mastering of the mixes to make sure we reach an optimum end result.</p>
+We can discuss the best solution for you.<br />I can do the mastering or we send the mix to a mastering studio of your choice.
+I can connect you to mastering engineers which I think are really good.<br />I like to be involved in the mastering of the mixes to make sure we reach an optimum end result.</p>